LoicSanchez/LoicSanchez/README.md

 - 👋 Hi, I’m @LoicSanchez
 - 👀 I’m building amazing experiences on multiple platforms
 - ✨ My first language is JavaScript
-- 🌱 I’m currently learning new frameworks and open-source no-code
+- 🌱 I’m currently learning new JS frameworks and PureScript

 <!---
 LoicSanchez/LoicSanchez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.